 8-Week Beginner Sprint Triathlon Training Plan

-This 8-week sprint triathlon training plan is designed for beginners who can currently swim, bike, and run separately but are seeking a simple, balanced, and effective approach to combining all three for a sprint triathlon.
-This training program works great even for your first sprint triathlon.
+This 8-week sprint triathlon training plan is designed for beginners who can currently swim, bike, and run separately but are seeking a simple, balanced, and effective approach to combining all three.
+This sprint distance triathlon training program works great even for your first sprint triathlon.
 If this sounds good to you, read on.

 Prerequisites